 Additionally, students who study abroad acquire a unique set of skills that distinguish them as future world leaders?leaders who have the understanding and skills to navigate effectively, humanely and positively across different cultures.
 Although change and living in a foreign culture can be overwhelming at times, it can also put into motion significant personal growth.
 More than 96 percent of students surveyed indicated that they believe study abroad increased their self-confidence.
 Over 97 percent said the experience enabled them to learn something new about themselves and served as a catalyst for increased maturity.
 Jason Thornberg (IES Abroad Vienna 1994) wrote that although it has been nearly ten years since he was a student in Vienna, there isn?t a single day that goes by when he does not feel the impact of his experience abroad.
 "The time [in Vienna] fundamentally changed how I view the world.
 It has allowed me the ability to view the world and its issues from several perspectives.
 Secondly, the friendships I made in Vienna, with both Americans and Viennese, remain some of my most cherished relationships."

 Make Life-Long Friends

-IES is a 53-year-old, not-for-profit, academic study abroad program provider with a consortium of over 150 prestigious U.S. colleges and universities.
-Currently, IES offers 25 study abroad programs in 14 countries for over 3,500 U.S. undergraduates each year.
+IES Abroad is a 65-year-old, not-for-profit, academic study abroad and internship program provider with a consortium of over 230 prestigious U.S. colleges and universities.
+Currently, IES Abroad offers 125 study abroad programs in 30 cities around the world for more than 6,000 U.S. undergraduates each year.

 By Amy Ruhter McMillan and Gayly Opem, Abroad View Magazine